rsdoiel/antenna/archives/2025/planet_2025.25.md

 ---

-## Judgement deferred on future of Athlone IPAS centre
+## Judgment deferred on future of Athlone IPAS centre

 date: 2025-06-25, from: RTÉ News

-A High Court judge has deferred giving her judgement on the future of an IPAS centre in Athlone, which was designed to house up to 1,000 asylum seekers.
+A High Court judge has deferred giving her judgment on the future of an IPAS centre in Athlone, which was designed to house up to 1,000 asylum seekers.

 <br>